MFlisar/compatibility/readme.md

 * ComposeThemer

 It is save to use my compose libraries together with newer the ones above if they do not depend on them or if you do not use the modules that do depend on them!

+### FINISH DATE

+My goal is to get this done in the next 2 weeks at most!